The best day trips from Madrid will give you a taste of Spain, showing you its beauty, history, and charm.

 Day trip to Cuenca from Madrid

-Cuenca is really one of those places where you just have to wander around, without any aim in particular, making it perfect for a one day trip.
-Note however that many places may be closed for siesta between 2 pm and 4 pm, so it’s worth planning your day around this!
+Cuenca is really one of those places where you just have to wander around, without any aim in particular, making it perfect for a one-day trip.

 How to get to Cuenca from Madrid

 Trains from Cuenca to Madrid take around 2 hours and 50 minutes from Atocha Station.
 You can buy tickets in advance or on the day for around €40.

 From the station in Cuenca, you can take a taxi for around €12 euros to the historic area or a bus for €1.25.
 It does make for quite a long day trip from Madrid, so you could also consider staying overnight.

 Conseguía has been known for its windmills since the 16th century.
 If you’ve read Don Quixote, then you might know that the windmills in La Mancha played a part in the 17th-century novel.

 There were originally 13 windmills here, 12 of which have now been restored, and you can take a tour through.